-AP Language and Composition focuses on literary and informational texts to present universal topics-ethics, gender, politics, culture, education, and personal identity.
+AP Language and Composition focuses on literary and informational texts to present universal topicsethics, gender, politics, culture, education, and personal identity.
 To model the modes of writing expected on the AP test and in college-level course work, students will frequently write under specific time constraints.
 Students will articulate personal convictions and propose solutions to social issues presented in writer's arguments.
 Students will synthesize a variety of sources to create a cogent argument of their own design.
 Students will recognize and analyze the effectiveness of rhetorical strategies used in a text.
-Upon completion of the course, students are required to take the AP Language and Composition exam.
+All students are required to take the Advanced Placement exam which may lead to college placement and/or credit.